cloudant/nodejs-cloudant/api-migration.md

 with new plugins.
 Your plugins list may contain any number of new plugins but only ever one legacy plugin.

-The `cloudant.request` object is a pass through stream and cannot be used inside an event hook function.
+The `cloudant.request` object is a duplex stream and cannot be used inside an event hook function.
 For example:

 ```js